-Each PostgreSQL connection creates a new process in the operating system, which consumes resources.
-PostgreSQL limits the number of open connections for this reason.
-In Neon, the size of your compute determines the
+Each Postgres connection creates a new process in the operating system, which consumes resources.
+Postgres limits the number of open connections for this reason.
+The Postgres connection limit is defined by the

-max_connections limit.
+max_connections setting.
 The formula used to calculate

 RAM in bytes / 9531392 bytes.
-For a Free Tier compute, which has 1 GB of RAM, this works out to approximately 100 connections.
-Larger computes offered with the Neon Pro plan have more RAM and therefore support a larger number of connections.
+For a Neon Free Tier compute, which has 1 GB of RAM, this works out to approximately 100 connections.
+Larger computes offered with the Neon Pro Plan have more RAM and therefore support a larger number of connections.
 For example, a compute with 12 GB of RAM supports 1351 connections.
 You can check the

-SHOW max_connections; from the Neon SQL Editor or from a client connected to Neon.
+max_connections limit for your compute by running the following query from the Neon SQL Editor or a client connected to Neon:

-PgBouncer is an open-source connection pooler for PostgreSQL.
+PgBouncer is an open-source connection pooler for Postgres.
 When an application needs to connect to a database, PgBouncer provides a connection from the pool.
-Connections in the pool are routed to a smaller number of actual PostgreSQL connections.
+Connections in the pool are routed to a smaller number of actual Postgres connections.
 When a connection is no longer required, it is returned to the pool and is available to be used again.
 Maintaining a pool of available connections improves performance by reducing the number of connections that need to be created and torn down to service incoming requests.
 Connection pooling also helps avoid rejected connections.
 When all connections in the pool are being used, PgBouncer queues a new request until a connection from the pool becomes available.

 transaction mode.
 For limitations associated with